tq303/umbrella-animator/readme.md

 ### Umbrella UI

-Design animations and export code.
+Design animations and export JSON array for use with Arduino RF communications with umbrellas.

 ### Prerequisites
 ```